farhan-navas/landing-page/README.md

 # landing-page
-Landing page project combing CSS and HTML on The Odin Project
+Landing page project combining CSS and HTML on The Odin Project